-Reloop works at the intersection of governments, industry stakeholders and NGOs who share a common vision of a thriving circular economy.
-Our mission and values are focused on building a world free of pollution, where resources remain resources.
+Reloop works at the centre of policy-making with governments, industry stakeholders and NGOs.
+Our vision and mission are ambitious and focused on building a world free of waste, where our natural resources remain resources.

-Reloop’s policy positions and recommendations are based on data-driven research, best-in-class principles, real world case studies, and the collective expertise of our team.
+Reloop’s policy positions and recommendations are always based on data-driven research, real world case studies and experience, best-in-class principles, and the collective expertise of our team.